fauu/Kamite/README.md

     * <ins>Windows</ins>: same directory as the [config file](#config) (usually
       `C:\Users\<user>\AppData\Roaming\kamite`).

-1. Set `chunk.showFurigana = true` in the config file and start Kamite; or, to enable temporarily, start Kamite and switch on the “Show furigana” setting in the Settings tab.
+1. Set `chunk.showFurigana = yes` in the config file and start Kamite; or, to enable temporarily, start Kamite and switch on the “Show furigana” setting in the Settings tab.